w-raken/ThreeJS-Minecraft/README.md

 npm --version
 ```

-If you are confronted to the following error while executing our commands :
+If you are confronted to the following error while executing our commands on **Mac OS** :
 ```bash
 ERROR in {project_name}/image.jpg
      Module build failed: Error: dyld: Library not loaded: /usr/local/opt/libpng/lib/libpng16.16.dylib